 There is company X Ltd which takes Trucks on lease from a Truck company X Ltd works as movers and packers and any kind of cargo shipment.
-Now Mr. D asks the company to lease him a truck for 2 months and they enter into a contract for 2 months with truck, speed, distance, and other conditions specified.
-Now Mr. D has exclusive rights for 2 months to use the truck as per contract and this is an example of an operating sublease X Ltd remains responsible to honor their original contract with the truck company.
+Now Mr. D asks the company to lease him a truck for 2 months, and they enter into a contract for 2 months with truck, speed, distance, and other conditions specified.
+Now Mr. D has exclusive rights for 2 months to use the truck as per contract, and this is an example of an operating sublease X Ltd remains responsible for honoring their original contract with the truck company.

 #2 – Cab Services

 We know that nowadays there are companies providing cab services without owning a single cab.
 The ca belongs to the driver or the actual owner.
-Recently few big cab providers entered into an arrangement where if a person wants to drive cab with them but do not have funds, the cab company will give them the vehicle on lease.
+Recently few big cab providers entered into an arrangement where if a person wants to drive a cab with them but does not have funds, the cab company will give them the vehicle on lease.
 So, the cab company has an original lease agreement with the vehicle company.
 The cab company then leases out the vehicle to the drivers.
-This is a classic case of subleasing, the cab company still remains responsible to vehicle company in regard to the original lease.
+It is a classic case of subleasing, and the cab company remains responsible to vehicle company in regard to the original lease.

-This type of subleasing falls under the category of finance sublease as the contract between driver and cab company is usually for the fair market value of the vehicle and if the driver hours the lease contract in full the vehicle at the end of a lease is handed over to the driver.
-So, this is a finance sublease.
+This type of subleasing falls under the category of finance sublease as the contract between driver and cab company is usually for the fair market value of the vehicle, and if the driver hours the lease contract in full, the vehicle at the end of a lease is handed over to the driver.

-- Both the parties are benefitted on revenue and expense front.
+- Both parties are benefitted on revenue and expense front.

 - Optimum utilization of resources.